-- 2) After preparing the first roll, unroll a few feet and place in the center of the repair zone.
-There should still be two inches on either side with exposed adhesive primer. - 3) Staying in the center of the repair zone, continue unrolling the A+ WrapTM around the pipe until it begins to overlap the initial layer by a few inches. - 4) During the remainder of the application, it is crucial that water is continuously sprayed onto the roll - A+ WrapTM cannot be over-saturated.
-It is recommended that the inside of each layer is sprayed as it is being applied and then once more on the outside of each layer.
+- 2) After preparing the roll of fiberglass, unroll a few feet and place in the center of the repair zone.
+There should still be two inches on either side with exposed adhesive primer. - 3) Staying in the center of the repair zone, continue unrolling the fiberglass around the pipe until the initial starting point is about to overlapped.